larsenglund/OSA/docs/index.md

 Optional local server that allows automation and data collection to be kept local and private.
 Raspberry Pi with Homeassistant and additional software.
 <bild på; GUI:n (HADashboard på väggpadda, på mobilen, etc), servern i inkapsling (pi3 i standardlåda?)>

+# Background
+The project was born from frustration with bad offline dimmers and environmental sensors with non-intuitive interfaces and one way communication that often fails, and a feeling that the comercial options avalable where to expensive and restricted.